 The View from Mary's Farm

 Note: My new book, What There Was Not To Tell: A Story of Love and War, based on 2,000 letters from World War II, is now available.
-Go to www.edieclark.com to order your copy!
+Go to www.edieclark.com or use Amazon to order your copy!